 - Is the program cost-effective?

 - Is the program diagnosing and aiding the appropriate number of employees (usually about 35%)?

 There are a lot of moving parts to a robust employee assistance program.
 You may have to start small and build your program piece by piece.
 But eventually, you’ll want an employee assistance program that covers all these bases.

 1. Prioritize physical fitness or virtual physical fitness

 The cornerstone of a complete employee assistance program includes keeping bodies fit and strong.
 This can happen in several ways:

 - Incentives for biking to work

 Achieving a regular habit of physical fitness might be determined by workers’ current physical conditions.
-For some, addressing lifelong habits or other chronic conditions is where the first focus should be.
-A EAP dealing with bigger health issues can help them turn their health around.
+For some, addressing lifelong habits or other chronic conditions is the first focus.
+An EAP dealing with bigger health issues can help them turn their health around.
 Provide resources for issues like these:

 - Heart disease